where-to-eat

 Mercado de Triana

-The neighbourhood market holds excellent produce stalls and a few tapas bars where you can eat what you just bought.
+The neighbourhood market holds excellent produce stalls and a few tapas bars where you can eat what you've just bought.
 Come in the morning when vendors are setting up and locals are shopping.

 Mercado de la Encarnacion